The Best Cuban/Camp Collar Shirt Brands For Summer 2023

 The Best Cuban Collar Shirt Brands

-Whether you want to make a poolside statement or need something to work with tailoring at summer events, our edit of the best Cuban collar shirts has something for every occasion and budget.
+Whether you want to make a poolside statement or need something to work with tailoring at summer events, our edit of the best Cuban collar shirts has an option for every occasion and budget.

 One of the original advocates of the Cuban collar renaissance, Reiss’ trademark slim cuts and shady prints have marked it out as a firm favourite among connoisseurs.
 Dark florals and moody, swirling shapes sit against backdrops of jet black and charcoal shadows.
 It’s rock ‘n’ roll attitude pulled off in a refined manner, and an excellent way to bring an edge to anything from a pair of black jeans and Chelsea boots to a simple pair of shorts and trainers.

-Mr Porter’s in-house brand, MR P. (featured image, top), has been a favourite of Ape since it first emerged.
+Mr Porter’s in-house brand, MR P., has been a favourite of Ape since it first emerged.
 The seasonal collections focus on everything a stylish man needs in his wardrobe, and absolutely nothing he doesn’t.
 The result is a reliable range of core pieces, crafted with the sort of attention to detail you’d expect from the luxury retailer.
 Its summer shirting options don’t disappoint.

 There are some who will wince at the idea of spending north of £500 on a summer shirt.
 If you’ve got the bank balance to carry it off, however, Gucci crafts some of the best-looking and well-fitting in the business.
 Look away if you’re averse to wild, 1970s-inspired prints and vibrant colours.
 But if you’re not, the esteemed Italian fashion house offers the perfect option for spicing up your seasonal wardrobe.